-To be eligible, and to remain eligible for participation in extracurricular events, students must meet all applicable IHSA rules.
-Additionally, in order to represent Winchester or Bluffs High School, the student must be passing all subjects.
+To be eligible, and to remain eligible for participation in extracurricular events, students must meet all applicable IHSA rules, pass all subjects, and sign the Scott-Morgan/Winchester Drug Testing Consent Form at registration.
 The teachers shall report the grades each week on a CUMULATIVE BASIS FOR THAT CURRENT SEMESTER.
-The athletic director and/or the activity sponsor will make a weekly check of eligibility on Friday's during the school year.
+The athletic director and/or the activity sponsor will make a weekly check of eligibility on Fridays during the school year.
 Eligibility will be effective the following week, from Monday to Sunday.
+Team managers are also subject to extracurricular eligibility.